Real Sociedad Logo

 Real Sociedad Emblem

-Real Sociedad updated its image under the influence of political events.
+Real Sociedad updated its image amid political events.
 Having received the crown from King Alfonso XIII, he was forced to give it up when the government changed.
-A little later, the club returned its logo, placing it at the top of the logo.
-Over the years, the crown’s design has changed – it was either tower or open, with a red pillow inside.
+A little later, the club returned its logo, placing it at the top.
+Over the years, the crown’s design has changed; it was either a tower or an open crown, with a red pillow inside.

-In the same way, other elements of the emblem were transformed: a large soccer ball, a striped white and blue flag, and a flagpole deployed diagonally.
-Yet, they have not disappeared anywhere, so Real Sociedad can be called one of Spain’s most conservative clubs.
+In the same way, other elements of the emblem were transformed: a large soccer ball, a white-and-blue striped flag, and a flagpole set at a diagonal.
+Yet they have not disappeared, so Real Sociedad can be called one of Spain’s most conservative clubs.

-The authors of the logo did not use the usual fonts: they came up with their version of the antique typeface, depicting the curved letters “SS” with serifs.
+The logo’s designers did not use the usual fonts; they created their own version of the antique typeface, featuring the curved “SS” letters with serifs.
 The flag’s traditional colors (white and blue) have never changed, except for experimenting with shades.
-In different periods, the ball managed to visit orange, light brown, dark brown, and even red.
-The palette of the current emblem is very bright: it contains white (#FFFFFF), blue (# 0067B1), yellow (# E4B630), gold (# D87722) and red (# E1061F).
+The ball turned orange, light brown, dark brown, and even red at different times.
+The palette of the current emblem is very bright, including white (#FFFFFF), blue (#0067B1), yellow (#E4B630), gold (#D87722), and red (#E1061F).